-Children suspected of having KD who do not fulfill diagnostic criteria (ie, have less than four signs of mucocutaneous inflammation) may have incomplete or atypical KD [1-3].
-"Incomplete" KD is the preferred term, since these patients do not appear to differ from those with classic KD in any way except that they lack a sufficient number of criteria to fulfill the epidemiologic case definition .
+Children suspected of having KD who do not fulfill diagnostic criteria (ie, have fever ≥5 days, but less than four signs of mucocutaneous inflammation) may have incomplete or atypical KD [1-3].
+"Incomplete KD" is the preferred term, since these patients do not appear to differ from those with classic KD in any way except that they lack a sufficient number of criteria to fulfill the epidemiologic case definition .
 Children with incomplete KD are also at risk for cardiovascular sequelae.

 The clinical manifestations, diagnosis, and criteria for treatment of incomplete KD are discussed in this review.
 Unique features in infants and adults are also presented.
 Other aspects of KD are reviewed separately.
 (See "Kawasaki disease: Epidemiology and etiology" and "Kawasaki disease: Clinical features and diagnosis" and "Kawasaki disease: Initial treatment and prognosis" and "Kawasaki disease: Complications" and "Cardiovascular sequelae of Kawasaki disease".)

 The incidence of incomplete Kawasaki disease (KD) is unknown [4,5].
 In a retrospective report of 242 Japanese children with KD treated at a single center over a nine-year period, 10 percent of patients were diagnosed with incomplete KD .
 The incidence appears to be greater in infants younger than six months of age [5,6].
 This was illustrated in a retrospective review of 44 children with KD.
 Five of 11 infants (45 percent) had incomplete disease compared with 4 of 33 (12 percent) older children .
 KD occurs rarely in adults and presents in an incomplete form more often than in children [7-13].